reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 We would appreciate the following files for each change.
 If you submit these files to us when you also send them to the PCB manufacturer and assembly houses, there should be almost no additional work required.
 If you want to send intermediate versions between hardware revisions, we can use the repositories to keep track of that, too.

 - [Schematic drawing](#schematic-design) (e.g., `*.pdf`)
-- [PCB Design](#eda-design)  (e.g., `*.brd` for OrCAD or `*.kicad_pcb` for KiCad)
+- [PCB Design](#eda-design)  (e.g., `*.brd` for Cadence or `*.kicad_pcb` for KiCad)
-- [Gerber files](#gerber-files) (e.g., `*.art` for OrCAD or `*.gbr` for KiCad)
+- [Gerber files](#gerber-files) (e.g., `*.art` for Cadence or `*.gbr` for KiCad)
-- [drill file](#drill-files) (e.g., `*.drl` for OrCAD and KiCad)
+- [drill file](#drill-files) (e.g., `*.drl` for Cadence and KiCad)
 - [Bill of Materials](#bill-of-materials) (e.g., `*.csv` or `*.xlsx`)
 - [Invoice or price estimate](#invoice) (e.g., `*.pdf` or text)
 - [Short description and file version this was based on](#versioning)

 While the above files should be available for each hardware revision, some of the files below are nice-to-have, but not crucial.
-For the PCB manufacturers' feedback, the actual form and schedule depend on external factors; some prefer to communicate through an online system, others favor email.
+For the PCB manufacturers' feedback, the actual form and schedule depend on external factors; some prefer to communicate through an online system, others favor email, and a few don't give any feedback.
 Providing photos and renderings is intended to improve the documentation and are not crucial to producing the PCBs, but having them saves future time and effort with minimal initial work.

 - [placement file](#placement-files) (e.g., `*.txt`)
 - [feedback from PCB manufacturer](#feedback-from-the-pcb-manufacturers)